Post hoc, ergo propter hoc – President Bartlett, West Wing

 It is what it is, except that it isn’t – Bill Murray, St. Vincent

-While the following comments reflect direct experience of the Liberal Party of Canada process, all political parties encounter similar challenges.
-Selecting the candidate to represent the party in the next general election becomes the party’s equivalent of the Hunger Games – an often amoral competition among insular elites, sustained by ego and personal ambition.
+Nomination contests are very much controlled by the leader and their entourage, especially in so-called winnable ridings.
+Selecting the candidate to represent the party in the next general election too often becomes the party’s equivalent of the Hunger Games – an amoral competition among insular elites courting favour with the leader.

-The process of signing up new members and getting them out to vote is so ethically challenged and devoid of any genuine attempt to engage the broader electorate that few Canadians pay any attention.
+The process of signing up new members and getting them out to vote in nomination contests is so ethically challenged and devoid of any genuine attempt to engage the broader electorate, that few Canadians pay any attention.

 A vicious circle then sets in.
-Many Liberals acknowledge the shortcomings privately but, as long as the party leadership and elites continue to tolerate the situation and as long as standing in the party depends on the strength of one’s links to the leader’s entourage, few will risk speaking publicly.
-Nomination candidates who point out what is going on ‘behind the curtain’ do so at their peril.
+Party insiders will acknowledge the shortcomings privately but, as long as the party leadership and elites continue to tolerate the situation and as long as a person’s standing in the party depends on the strength of one’s links to the leader’s entourage, few will risk speaking publicly.
+Nomination contestants who point out what is going on ‘behind the curtain’ do so at their peril.
 Such whistle-blowers rightly fear being kicked to the sidelines permanently, their reputations abused and their motives maligned.

 The time is overdue for serious reform.